malloch/libmapper-contrib/visualisation/pySignalPlotter/README.md

 ## Roadmap / Todo list

 * enable smooth switching between 2d plotting modes
-* add a signal picker for use without a separate session manager
+* add a signal picker for use without a separate session manager?
-* add a 'x' button to plots to remove them
     * add a '+' button to add plots